anilmainali/HTML-And-CSS/README.md

 - Each HTML document is just a file and ends in .html

 ### What is a website?
-A website is a collection of individual linked documents.
+- A website is a collection of individual linked documents.
 Sometimes called web pages.

+- The default or the landing webpage is index.html or default.html in Microsoft term.
+But index.html is widely used.